andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 Future ideas: Late Stuart has a kind of regime change, could try fitting from 1999 onwards (Zooplankton might come into play then).
 Longer SST time series should be good - see notes in Stellako analysis.
+Can try with lightstation data maybe.

 Error for columbia .tex crash:
 !
 Dimension too large.